pbinkley/microcopying_1940/index.markdown

 as to the intended function of the central agency which would coordinate the want lists and the effectuation of the various parts of the program of microcopying.
-If it is to serve fundamentally as a clearing house for the projects which are proposed by individual institutions, and which are to be undertaken by those institutions, and ultimately to be serviced by <span style="page" id="page276">[p.276]</span> those institutions, in cooperation with others, that is one kind.
+If it is to serve fundamentally as a clearing house for the projects which are proposed by individual institutions, and which are to be undertaken by those institutions, and ultimately to be serviced by <span class="page" id="page276">[p.276]</span> those institutions, in cooperation with others, that is one kind.
 If it is to take over not only the advisory and clearing house capacity, but also the operating and servicing functions as well, that is entirely different.</p>